Same-sex marriage in North Carolina: Native American nations

 The Indian Civil Rights Act, also known as Public Law 90–284 (ᏗᎧᏃᏩᏛᏍᏗ 90–284, Dikanowadvsdi 90–284), primarily aims to protect the rights of Native Americans but also reinforces the principle of tribal self-governance.
 While it does not grant sovereignty, the Act affirms the authority of tribes to govern their own legal affairs.
 Consequently, many tribes have enacted their own marriage and family laws.
 As a result, the General Synod of the United Church of Christ ruling and the Supreme Court's Obergefell ruling did not automatically apply to tribal jurisdictions.
 Same-sex marriage is not legal on the reservation of the Eastern Band of Cherokee Indians.
-Tribal law specifies that the marriage "between a man and a woman" is recognized if a license is obtained from a register of deeds in their county of residence or the Cherokee Court.
+Tribal law specifies that a marriage "between a man and a woman" is recognized if a license is obtained from a register of deeds in the couple's county of residence or the Cherokee Court.
 However, tribal law also states that all marriages, which have been solemnized according to the laws of North Carolina or any other state or Native American nation, will be given full faith and credit by the tribe.
-On December 11, 2014, a resolution reaffirming the wording was passed, ensuring that marriage ceremonies would not be performed within tribal jurisdiction.
+On December 11, 2014, the Tribal Council passed a resolution reaffirming the wording, ensuring that such marriage ceremonies would not be performed within tribal jurisdiction.
 Licenses issued to same-sex couples elsewhere continue to be recognized.
 In September 2021, the Tribal Council voted 3–8 to reject a resolution which would have legalized same-sex marriage on the reservation.
 The resolution was introduced by Tamara Thompson, a member of the LGBT community.
 Chelsea Taylor Saunooke, who supported the resolution, said, "She's [her girlfriend] my fiancé.
 I hope we can get married here.
 If not.
 Maybe I can wait for the day to come.
 But thank you, to those who aren't in support for violating your co-council member's rights."